jrussell25/scratch-former/README.md

-One major issue to address up front is what it means to make something "from scratch," after all as Carl Sagan says, "If you wish to make an apple pie from scratch, you must first invent the universe" and something similar is definitely true for transformer models.
+One major issue to address up front is what it means to make something "from scratch," after all as Carl Sagan says, "If you wish to make an apple pie from scratch, you must first invent the universe" and something similar is true for transformer models.

 This implementation uses only what I consider to be core elements of pytorch to create